 The credentials are the same for all four systems.
 If students do not know their ID and password, have them complete the following steps.

 The password will depend on what they have already logged into.
 Use one of the options below.

 Dual credit classes are Lake Land College courses and will appear as such on your permanent Lake Land College transcript.
 When you’re ready to transfer to another institution, you can request that an official transcript be sent to the institution of your choice by contacting the Admissions and Records Office or through your IRIS account.

-If a dual credit course takes place over an entire academic year, it will not show up on your schedule, and you will not receive a letter about the course from the Dual Credit Program until the spring semester.
-While you will be graded for an entire year’s work, you will only receive one semester’s credit for the course.
+If a dual credit course takes place over an entire academic year, it will not show up on your schedule until the spring semester.

 Most often it is to the benefit of the student to complete the Associate in Arts or Science degree at Lake Land College before transferring to another institution.
 This degree will usually exempt a student from the necessity of taking lower-division general study courses at the four year institution.